The Metrics

 - $2,157,562.82 total revenue in Year Two

-- $963K attributed revenue (220.6% YoY increase)
+- $963K attributed revenue (220.6% YoY)

-- $712K campaign revenue (150% increase)
+- $712K campaign revenue (+150%)

-- $251K flow revenue with massive YoY increase
+- $251K flow revenue (massive YoY increase)

 Before: Twenty Years of Loyalty, Zero Digital Strategy

-But the digital marketing?
-It wasn't there.
+The digital marketing?
+That wasn't there.

 No email segmentation.
-No SMS strategy at all.
-Campaigns went out to the full list on a loose schedule -- no connection to the cultural calendar that drives their customers' buying behavior.
-And that's the thing nobody else would've caught: AKA members don't shop randomly.
+No SMS at all.
+Campaigns went out to the full list on a loose schedule, with no connection to the cultural calendar that actually drives the customers' buying behavior.
+And that's the thing nobody else had picked up: AKA members don't shop randomly.
 They shop around events.

-Founders' Day in January.
-Homecoming season in the fall.
-Chapter anniversaries.
-Regional conferences.
-Skee-Wee celebrations.
+RealGreek had twenty years of customer data — purchase history, event-driven buying patterns, repeat purchase cycles.
+None of it was being used.
 The brand had the community.
 It just didn't have the digital strategy to match.

 After: $2.15M in Revenue and 220% Growth in Year Two

 Year One, we doubled the business.
-Revenue hit $667K -- a 2x jump from where they'd been.
+Revenue hit $667K — a 2x jump from where they'd been.

-Year Two?
-We tripled the attributed revenue.
+Year Two, we tripled attributed revenue.
 Total revenue reached $2,157,562.
-Klaviyo-attributed revenue hit $963K -- a 220.6% increase year over year.
+Klaviyo-attributed revenue hit $963K — a 220.6% increase YoY.
 Campaign revenue alone was $712K, up 150%.
-Flow revenue climbed to $251K as the automated sequences we built kept compounding.
+Flow revenue climbed to $251K as the automated sequences kept compounding.

-The Bridge: What We Actually Did
+What We Actually Did

-That's the difference between "blasting a list" and "talking to your people."
+That's the difference between blasting a list and talking to your people.

-SMS was the secret weapon nobody had tried.
 RealGreek's customers are mobile-first.
-So we launched an SMS channel and used it for the moments that demand urgency -- limited drops, flash sales, early access for VIP members, event-day reminders.
-SMS became the VIP channel.
-When a new founders' day collection dropped, SMS subscribers knew first.
-When inventory ran low on a popular item, SMS subscribers got the alert.
+So we built an SMS channel — but used it sparingly, for the moments that demand urgency: limited drops, flash sales, early access for VIP members, event-day reminders.

-And we tracked everything.
 Attributed revenue by channel.
-Campaign revenue versus flow revenue.
-Click-through rates by segment.
+Campaign vs. flow revenue.
+Click-through by segment.
 Conversion rates by product category and by event.
 Every campaign got analyzed.
 What worked got amplified.
 What didn't got killed or reworked.

 No guessing.
 No "well, it felt like a good email."
-Just numbers.

-Week by week, month by month, we refined.
+Just numbers, week after week.
 The segments got tighter.
 The timing got better.
 The offers got more relevant.
-And the revenue kept climbing.
+The revenue kept climbing.

 The Takeaway